Antebellum South: Effects of economy on social structure

-As slavery began to displace indentured servitude as the principal supply of labor in the plantation systems of the South, the economic nature of the institution of slavery aided in the increased inequality of wealth seen in the antebellum South.
+As slavery began to displace indentured servitude as the principal supply of labor in the plantation systems of the South, the economic nature of the institution of slavery aided in the increased inequality of wealth seen in the Antebellum South.
 The demand for slave labor and the U.S. ban on importing more slaves from Africa drove up prices for slaves, making it profitable for smaller farms in older settled areas such as Virginia to sell their slaves further south and west.
 The actuarial risk, or the potential loss in investment of owning slaves from death, disability, etc. was much greater for small plantation owners.
 Accentuated by the rise in price of slaves seen just prior to the Civil War, the overall costs associated with owning slaves to the individual plantation owner led to the concentration of slave ownership seen at the eve of the Civil War.

 Social structure

 Much of the Antebellum South was rural, and in line with the plantation system, largely agricultural.
-With the exception of New Orleans, Charleston, Richmond, and Louisville the slave states had no large cities, and the urban population of the South could not compare to that of the Northeast, or even that of the agrarian West.
+With the exception of New Orleans, Louisiana, Charleston, South Carolina, Richmond, Virginia, and Louisville, Kentucky the slave states had no large cities, and the urban population of the South could not compare to that of the Northeast, or even that of the agrarian West.
 This led to a sharp division in class in the southern states, between the landowning "master" class, yeoman farmers, poor whites, and slaves; while in the northern and western states, much of the social spectrum was dominated by a wide range of different laboring classes.

 Wealth inequality

 The conclusion that, while both the North and the South were characterized by a high degree of inequality during the plantation era, the wealth distribution was much more unequal in the South than in the North arises from studies concerned with the equality of land, slave, and wealth distribution.
-For example, in certain states and counties, due to the concentration of landholding and slave holding, which were highly correlated, six percent of landowners ended up commanding one-third of the gross income and an even higher portion of the net income.
+For example, in certain states and counties, due to the concentration of landholding and slave holding, which were highly correlated, six percent of landowners eventually commanding one-third of the gross income and an even higher portion of the net income.
 The majority of landowners, who had smaller scale plantations, saw a disproportionately small portion in revenues generated by the slavery-driven plantation system.